zarf-dev/zarf/packages/big-bang-core/README.md

 ### Get Zarf components

-Follow instructions on [this page](../../docs/5-operator-manual/0-set-up-and-install.md) to get the `zarf` cli and the `zarf-init*.tar.zst` package and place them in the ./build directory
+Follow instructions on  https://zarf.dev/install/ to get the `zarf` cli and the `zarf-init*.tar.zst` package and place them in the ./build directory

 Alternatively, build the components from the repo
 ```shell